-Trading Privacy for the Greater Social Good: How Did America React During COVID-19?
+Trading Privacy for Public Good: How Did America React During COVID-19?

 Keywords: consumer privacy, location tracking, smartphone, public health, COVID-19